Picture of Rick Somerson making faces at the camera at the Denny's on Hampden with his friend Kim.

 Rick Somerson with owner of God Save The Cream, Jess.

 To run hard and win big, I need your help.
-There are many ways you can volunteer to support me as your candidate.
+There are many ways you can support the campaign or volunteer.
+Click below to sign up!

 Follow me on Instagram @Somerson4D1